tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 pub struct AnonymousIpv4(String);
 ```

+Regarding the `Geolocation` type, I've been reviewing it and found many
+unnecessary details that I will remove for `v0.2.0`.
+That is because I modeled
+all the geolocation data Cloudflare provides in an HTTP request in case "it's
+needed," but it includes many nonsensical fields to remove, and many seem to
+be `null` anyway.
+Therefore, the next release will apply data minimization to
+this geolocation information.

 The client must store at least the essential parts of that response, probably in
 the cookies itself, to provide the user with the ID generated for the effective
 consent and the updated cookie banner preferences.